planetarium/libplanet/CONTRIBUTING.md

     *Libplanet*.
 This is distributed as a distinct NuGet package:
     *[Libplanet.Net]*.

+ -  *Libplanet.Node*: User-friendly façade API for building your own peer-to-peer network.
+This is distributed as a distinct NuGet package:
+    *[Libplanet.Node]*.

  -  *Libplanet.Stun*: The project dedicated to implement [TURN & STUN].
     This is distributed as a distinct NuGet package: *[Libplanet.Stun]*.